sdondley/Dist-Zilla-for-Beginners/tutorial9.md

 correct and that the `Greetings` module is installed.
 If that looks OK, check that you ran `dzil test` from the top level of the the work area (source tree) and not from inside the distribution (build tree).
-Having a misconfigured Perlbrew installation or some other complication with multiple perl installations might also result in errors.
-Whatever the cause, try to resolve these issues before proceeding.
+Having a misconfigured Perlbrew installation or some other complication regarding how modules are installed on your machine might also result in errors.
+Whatever the cause, try to resolve the issues before proceeding.

 The output generated by `dzil test` can be confusing and takes practice deciphering.
 It's a mix of information from a chain of tools that work together